 - Undergraduate students who will be enrolled in 489 Winter 2021; OR Graduate students who will be enrolled in 696 in Winter 2021

 - Good academic standing as defined by your program (including grades and student conduct)

-- Complete the Diane and Bruce Halle Social Justice Scholarship Student Application Form [PDF].
+- Complete the Diane and Bruce Halle Social Justice Scholarship Student Application in InfoReady system.

-- Complete a 500-word essay that identifies the following: applicant’s commitment to social justice including specific examples that demonstrate this commitment; applicant’s career and academic goals including how being a Halle Social Justice Scholar would support these goals; and applicant’s financial need.
+-Applicant’s career and academic goals including how being a Halle Social Justice Scholar would support these goals

 - Scholarship recipients will identify a faculty mentor after being awarded a scholarship.
 The faculty mentor will typically be the recipient’s field seminar Instructor and will support them as they complete their scholarship requirements.

-- Devise a legacy project that will positively impact the field agency and the community they serve.
-Legacy projects will require 15 hours of service beyond the recipient’s required Field course hours and must be centered on promoting social justice.
-This work must be completed by the end of Winter 2019 OR Summer 2019.
+- Devise a legacy project that will positively impact the field agency or the EMU* community.
+Legacy projects will require 25 hours of service beyond the recipient’s required Field course hours and must be centered on promoting social justice.
+This work must be completed by the end of second semester field course

 - Complete a two-page description of the community centered service activity and how it promoted social justice

-- Dissemination of project at The EMU Undergraduate Research Symposium, Day of Social Justice, Advocacy and activism day or alumni event and agency or community event: The quality and completeness of the information provided will serve as an integral part of the selection process.
+- Dissemination of project at The EMU Undergraduate Research Symposium, Day of Social Justice, Advocacy and Activism Day or alumni event and agency or community event as approved by Committee.
+The quality and completeness of the information provided will serve as an integral part of the selection process.

 Only completed applications will be considered.

 Application for Winter 2021 will be available on the InfoReady system after October 15, 2020.